didier-building/zubio/docs/README.md

 ## 🔑 Key Concepts

 ### 1. Multi-tenancy
-Chatwoot is designed as a multi-tenant system, where each **Account** represents an organization.
+Zubio is designed as a multi-tenant system, where each **Account** represents an organization.
 All major resources (conversations, contacts, inboxes) are scoped to an account.

 ### 2. Omnichannel Support
 The system unifies conversations from multiple channels (web chat, email, social media) into a single interface through the concept of **Inboxes**.